CulturesSupports/CulturesSupports/Readme.md

 -----------------------------------------------

-### `"We are Anonymous.
+`" We are Anonymous.
 We are Legion.
 We do not forgive.
 We do not forget.
 Expect us ”`
 -----------------------------------------------
 -----------------------------------------------
 -----------------------------------------------